 - Bentall, R. (2010).
 Doctoring the mind: Why psychiatric treatments fail.
-London: Penguin Books.
-Why is the Western world's treatment of mental illness so flawed?
+London: Penguin Books.Why is the Western world's treatment of mental illness so flawed?
 Who really benefits from psychiatry?
 And why would a patient in Nigeria have a much greater chance of recovery than one in the UK? - Coles, S., Keenan, S. & Diamond, R. (2013).
 Madness contested.
 Power and practice.
-Ross-on-Rye: PCCS Books. - Twenty-one chapters critically analyse the dominance of medical approaches to madness and discuss alternatives in theory and practice. - Kinderman, P. (2014).
+Ross-on-Rye: PCCS Books.

+Twenty-one chapters critically analyse the dominance of medical approaches to madness and discuss alternatives in theory and practice.

+Kinderman, P. (2014).
 A prescription for psychiatry: A manifesto for a radical vision of mental health and wellbeing.
+Basingstoke: Palgrave.

-Basingstoke: Palgrave. - 'A prescription for psychiatry lays bare the flaws and failings of traditional mental health care and offers a radical alternative.
+'A prescription for psychiatry lays bare the flaws and failings of traditional mental health care and offers a radical alternative.
 Exposing the old-fashioned biological "disease model" of psychiatry as unscientific and unhelpful, it calls for a revolution in the way we plan and deliver care.
-Kinderman challenges the way we think about mental health problems, arguing that the origins of distress are largely social, and urges a change from a "disease model" to a "psychosocial model".
+Kinderman challenges the way we think about mental health problems, arguing that the origins of distress are largely social, and urges a change from a 'disease model' to a "psychosocial model".
 The book persuasively argues that we should significantly reduce our use of psychiatric medication, and help should be tailored to each person's unique needs.
-This is a manifesto for an entirely new approach to psychiatric care; one that truly offers care rather than coercion, therapy rather than medication, and a return to the common sense appreciation that distress is usually an understandable reaction to life's challenges.' - Laurance, J. (2002).
+This is a manifesto for an entirely new approach to psychiatric care; one that truly offers care rather than coercion, therapy rather than medication, and a return to the common sense appreciation that distress is usually an understandable reaction to life's challenges.'

+Laurance, J. (2002).
 Pure madness: How fear drives the mental health system.
 London: Routledge.
 The then Health Editor of The Independent travels round the UK talking to staff and service users in mental health services.
-He finds a service driven by fear. - Rapley, M., Moncrieff, J. & Dillon, J. (2011).
+He finds a service driven by fear.

+Rapley, M., Moncrieff, J. & Dillon, J. (2011).
 De-medicalizing misery: Psychiatry, psychology and the human condition.
 Basingstoke: Palgrave Macmillan.

-The book argues that human experience is increasingly being pathologised and 'psychiatrised' and that 'mental health problems' are essentially moral and political, rather than medical matters. - Tummey, R. & Turner, T. (2008).
+The book argues that human experience is increasingly being pathologised and 'psychiatrised' and that 'mental health problems' are essentially moral and political, rather than medical matters.

+- Sue, D.W. & Sue, D. (2012).
+Counseling the culturally diverse: Theory and practice.
+New Jersey: Wiley.
+The most widely used and acclaimed text on multicultural counselling. - Tummey, R. & Turner, T. (2008).
 Critical issues in mental health.
 Basingstoke: Palgrave McMillan.
-'Knowledgeable writers ... confront us with all the major issues that must be addressed in order to create more humane and effective mental health services.' - Watters, E. (2011).
+'Knowledgeable writers ... confront us with all the major issues that must be addressed in order to create more humane and effective mental health services.'

+Watters, E. (2011).
 Crazy like us.
-London: Robinson Publishing. - Ethan Watters suggests that over the last decades, mental illnesses popularised in America have been spreading across the globe with the speed of contagious diseases.
-He travels around the world and reaches the conclusion that the virus is the US American culture constantly shapes and sometimes creates the mental illnesses of our time.
+London: Robinson Publishing.

+Ethan Watters suggests that over the last decades, mental illnesses popularised in America have been spreading across the globe with the speed of contagious diseases.
+He travels around the world and reaches the conclusion that the virus is the US - American culture constantly shapes and sometimes creates the mental illnesses of our time.
 Watters suggests that by setting aside its role as the world's therapist, the US may come to accept that it has as much to learn from other cultures' beliefs about the mind as it has to teach.